DamoM73/digital-solutions-text-2025/content/06_documentation/06_success_criteria.md

 :::{dropdown} Learning Goals
 By the end of this section you will:
-- understand the importance of clearly establising your digital solution's success criteria.
+- understand the importance of clearly establishing your digital solution's success criteria.
 - know how to use the MuSCoW method to prioritise the solution's requirements.
 - know how to create criteria used to measure the whether a requirement has been met.
 :::